cindyorangis/webDevelopmentBootcamp/README.md

 - 359: Data Validation with Mongoose
 - 360: Updating and Deleting Data Using Mongoose
 - 361: Establishing Relationships and Embedding Documents using Mongoose

+## Section 28: Putting Everything Together

+- 364: Take ToDoList Project to the Next Level and Connect it with Mongoose